bozzltron/balancedscale.com/posts/blogging-with-node.md

     "description":"Redesign breakdown part 1"
 }}}

+This post belongs to a series of posts walking through the rewrite of the site.

 The only thing that I knew to begin with was that I wanted to use node.js.
 I wanted to build my skill using node, it would simplify keeping the site up to date, and perform well.